2. Design assessments to encourage honesty

 Asking students to collaborate on the submission of a group assessment task raises important questions about the nature of collusion and academic integrity.
-Follow the advice from the Academic Integrity and plagiarism procedure to ensure students contribute positively to group work and avoid collusion.
+Follow the advice from the Assessment and Assessment Flexibility policy and procedure to ensure students contribute positively to group work and avoid collusion.

 - Design assessment tasks that focus on the group process as well the product.
 This will allow you to clarify expectations and improve transparency about individual contributions.

 - Provide written and unambiguous instructions about the group task and responsibilities of group members.
 Define clearly what is acceptable as an individual contribution and what needs to be a collaborative effort.

 - Indicate how students are to report on their individual contributions to a group assignment and how they will report on the group process.

 - Help students to create a group contract.

 - Provide steps for identifying and resolving conflict among group members.